top of page

 2) Keep It Age Appropriate

 Younger children are generally more concerned with the "what" not the "why" but they still want answers.
-It's important to reassure them that divorce is an adult decision that has nothing to do with the children.
+It's important to reassure them that divorce is an adult decision that has nothing to do with children.

 Older children and teenagers may be more concerned with how this is going to impact their lifestyle and school.
-They may want to know why this had to happen.
+They may want to know WHY this had to happen.

 For younger children it is important to keep the conversation about divorce age appropriate for their level of understanding.
 When discussing the divorce with the children it is important to phrase things like "this is no one's fault" so that the children know that they are not the cause of the divorce.
 Do not burden the children with the upsetting details of the divorce, as this can lead to feelings of guilt and grief.
 Depending on the age of your children, they may be concerned with issues such as custody, access to both parents, and how to tell their friends that their parents are divorced.
 If possible, talk to other divorced parents or look for divorce support groups in your community that can provide advice and information to help your children through this difficult time.
 Ultimately, make sure your children know that even though their family structure is changing, both parents love them and that they will always have two homes that they belong to.